The tool to find public tariffs on cross-border parcel delivery services in the EU is now online.

 The study, 'Development of cross-border e-commerce through parcel delivery' is now available in our collection of studies on the postal sector.

-You are invited to attend our public stakeholder workshop on the postal sector that will take place in Brussels on 4 June 2019.
+The presentations from our public stakeholder workshop on the postal sector that took place in Brussels on 4 June 2019 are now available.

 Postal services play a key role for EU citizens and businesses in the single market.
 The postal sector (which includes express services) employs about 1.8 million people providing an important source of employment in the EU.
 The aim of the postal services directive is to ensure that affordable, high quality and efficient postal services are available throughout the EU.

 The postal services directive sets out the objectives for postal services and establishes a regulatory framework for European postal services.
 The EU Postal Directive Committee, established by the directive, serves as a scrutiny body for the application of postal legislation and for the improvement of quality of service, notably the establishment of quality standards for intra-EU cross-border services.